-This is the first chapter of what will eventually (I hope) be something that is 100 chapters long!
-I've started a challenge on livejournal (babysitters100) in which 100 one-word prompts are set to inspire 100 separate stories!
-I'm sure some of the chapters will be linked together, but I'm really hoping to write some pairings, characters and situations I have never written before.
+I've started a challenge on livejournal/dreamwidth (babysitters100) in which 100 prompts are set to inspire 100 separate stories.
+I'm sure some of the chapters will be linked together, but I'm hoping to write some pairings, characters and situations I've never written before.

-Anyway, here we go!
-I hope you enjoy :) And remember, every chapter is different, so if this one isn't to your taste - try the next one!
+Every chapter is going to be different, so if one isn't to your liking, try the next one!

 Word count: 4011

 Summary: Kristy has a moment of crisis when she realises she and Mary Anne are growing apart.